The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Introduction

 In the third section, we briefly discuss the renormalized stress-energy tensor for the quantized scalar field.
 Since the trace and the energy component of the stress-energy tensor play an important role for the (semiclassical) Einstein equation in FLRW spacetimes, we present the corresponding expressions.
 We also discuss the problem posed by higher derivatives present in the semiclassical theory, partially due to regularization and renormalization.

 Next, in the fourth section, we show how to formulate and solve a dynamical system for the coincidence limit of the regularized two-point function and its derivatives.
 This system shows various interesting physical and mathematical features: First, it hides the higher derivatives present in the regularization, thereby circumventing one of the challenges faced when solving the SCE.
 Next, it distinguishes a class of `generalized' vacuum states from other classes of states such as thermal states.
 Finally, its evolution is given by a (generally unbounded) evolution operator which can be understood as acting between differently weighted sequence spaces.
-As was pointed out to us after the completion of this work, the construction of the evolution operator can be seen as an application of Ovsyannikov's method \cite{ovsyannikov,friesen} of solving Cauchy problems in scales of Banach spaces -- is essentially an abstract generalization of the Cauchy--Kovalevskaya theorem.
-The fact that this evolution operator exists at all is intimately tied to the hyperbolicity of the Klein--Gordon operator, which expresses itself in our dynamical system through the nilpotence of a certain matrix.
+As was pointed out to us after the completion of this work, the construction of the evolution operator can be seen as an application of Ovsyannikov's method \cite{ovsyannikov,friesen} of solving Cauchy problems in scales of Banach spaces.\footnote{Ovsyannikov's method is essentially an abstract generalization of the Cauchy--Kovalevskaya theorem.
+In applications to hyperbolic equations, for example, it makes it possible to treat solutions which are analytic in spatial directions but (different than in the Cauchy--Kovalevskaya approach) only continuously differentiable in the time direction.} The fact that this evolution operator exists at all is intimately tied to the hyperbolicity of the Klein--Gordon operator, which expresses itself in our dynamical system through the nilpotence of a certain matrix.
 Depending on the choice of the weights in the sequence spaces, the evolution can be shown to exist for all time (geometrically growing weights) or for a finite amount of time (factorially growing weights).